-While the market can be visited as a day trip from Quito, it's best to spend Friday night in Otavalo in order to visit the market before busloads of tourists arrive midmorning on Saturday.
+While the market can be visited as a day trip from Quito, it’s best to spend Friday night in Otavalo to visit the market before busloads of tourists arrive midmorning on Saturday.

 On Saturdays, most of the town’s streets are filled with market stalls selling everything from food to traditional indigenous dress.

 There are actually several markets in Otavalo.
-The animal market, a short walk out of town, starts in the early morning and starts wrapping up around 10 am.
-The animal market is not for the faint of heart, but provides a fascinating glimpse into local culture.
+A short walk out of town, the animal market starts in the early morning and starts wrapping up around 10 am.
+The animal market is not for the faint of heart but provides a fascinating glimpse into local culture.